Unsigned-Long/iKalibr/docs/details/build_ikalibr.md

   catkin_make -j8
   ```

 Congratulations :clap: , if everything goes well and no error happened.
-At the end, you would obtain several binary programs, such as `ikalibr_prog`, `ikalibr_imu_intri_calib`, etc. Each program is exactly a executable ros node, and can be launched by `rosrun` or provided `roslaunch)` (recommend).
+At the end, you would obtain several binary programs, such as `ikalibr_prog`, `ikalibr_imu_intri_calib`, etc. Each program is exactly an executable ros node, and can be launched by `rosrun` or provided `roslaunch` (recommend).